Penalty shoot-out (association football): Internationals

-The Italians have lost six shoot-outs in major championships, notably being eliminated on penalties from three consecutive World Cups (1990–1998, including the 1994 final), the Euro 2008 quarter-finals, and the Euro 2016 quarter-finals.
+The Italians have lost six shoot-outs in major championships, including three consecutive World Cups (1990–1998, including the 1994 final), the Euro 2008 quarter-finals, and the Euro 2016 quarter-finals.
 However, they have also won five shoot-outs, including the Euro 2000 semi-final against the Netherlands, the Euro 2012 quarter-final against England, the 2006 World Cup final against France, the Euro 2020 semi-final against Spain, and the Euro 2020 final against England.

 On 16 November 2005, a place in the World Cup was directly determined by a penalty shoot-out for the first time.
 The 2006 FIFA World Cup qualifying playoff between Australia and Uruguay ended 1–1 on aggregate; Uruguay won the first leg 1–0 at home, and Australia won the second leg at home by the same score.
-A scoreless 30 minutes of extra time was followed by a shoot-out, which Australia won 4–2.
+A scoreless 30 minutes of extra time were followed by a shoot-out, which Australia won 4–2.
 This occurred again twice in qualifying matches for the 2022 FIFA World Cup, first on 29 March 2022 in the CAF third round between Egypt and Senegal, which Senegal won 3–1 on penalties after the two legs ended 1–1 on aggregate, and on 13 June 2022 in the AFC-CONMEBOL qualifying playoff between Australia and Peru, which Australia won 5–4 on penalties after the only fixture in the playoff went to a 0–0 draw.
 Delays due to the COVID-19 pandemic caused only one match to be played in neutral Qatar, rather than the traditional home-and-away playoff fixture.

 During the 2006 FIFA World Cup in Germany, Switzerland set an unwanted new record in the round of 16 shoot-out against Ukraine by failing to convert any of their penalties, losing 3–0.
 The goalkeeper Oleksandr Shovkovskyi (Ukraine) became the first not to concede a single goal in the penalty shoot-out, saving two of the Swiss attempts, with another shot hitting the crossbar.
 The result meant that Switzerland became the first nation to be eliminated from the World Cup without conceding any goals (and, moreover, the only nation to participate in a World Cup finals tournament without conceding a goal).
 Despite this loss, Switzerland beat France 5–4 on penalties in the Euro 2020 round of 16.

 The same competition featured a shoot-out between Germany and Argentina, the two most successful teams up to that point in terms of World Cup finals penalty shoot-outs: Each team had competed in three shoot-outs and won all of them.
 Germany won the shoot-out, leaving Germany alone with a 4–0 record in World Cup finals.

 On 20 June 2007, a new UEFA record was established.
-The semi-final of the European under-21 Championships in Heerenveen between the Netherlands and England team finished 1–1.
-Thirty-two penalties were taken before the tie was broken.
-The Netherlands eventually won 13–12.
+The semi-final of the European Under-21 Championships in Heerenveen between the Netherlands and England team finished 1–1, and thirty-two penalties were taken before the tie was broken.
+The Netherlands eventually won the shoot-out 13–12.